Ceratosoma(?) sp. #1

 are unipinnate with long narrow stalks.
 The pinnae are translucent and

 the rachis is purple.
-(Summarized from notes that Scott Johnson took
+(Largely summarized from notes that Scott Johnson took

 Johnson, pers. com.)